g200kg/webaudio-controls/2.0/README.md

 ---
 ## Events
+### 'input'
+`webaudio-knob` | `webaudio-slider`
+**description**: 'input' event is fired when knob / slider value changes while dragging.

 ### 'change'
 `webaudio-knob` | `webaudio-slider` | `webaudio-switch` | `webaudio-keyboard`
-**description**: 'change' event is emitted everytime value changes by user action or setValue() function with fire flag is `true`.
+**description**: 'change' event is fired when value changes is decided.
+It means mouse button release for knobs and sliders.
+Also issued when setValue() function call with fire flag is nonzero.
 In the event handler of `webaudio-knob`,`webaudio-slider` or `webaudio-switch`, current value can be get with referring `event.target.value`.

 ```
 var knobs = document.getElementsByTagName('webaudio-knob');